Why lifelong lllearning is important

 Developing an attitude of continuous learning is one of the best ways to prosper in today's changing world.
 There is so much technology available for helping the process of studying throughout one's life.
 As such, you may pursue your interest in culinary arts, hone your service management skills, and even create a mobile app utilizing internet resources.

-If you genuinely want to engage in lifelong learning, the options are limitless.
+If you genuinely wish to engage in lifelong learning, the options are limitless.
 Your demands and goals entirely determine the strategy you use.
 The following are some examples:

 Formal learning